 While you can technically save a few bucks on this itinerary by purchasing a Kyoto 2-day subway + bus pass, I don’t think it’s worth the hassle.
 Just purchase an IC card from one of the machines when you arrive in Kyoto.
 If you already have a contactless card from another city in Japan (ex.
 SUICA, PASMO, TOICA, etc.), you can use that instead!

 Don’t Forget Your Japan Rail Pass!

 I’ve written an entire post on Japan travel etiquette that covers everything from footwear to trash disposal.
-But there are a few extra things to keep in mind when traveling in Kyoto:
+But there are a few extra things to keep in mind during your Kyoto 2 day itinerary: